It’s Glow Time: Stevens Institute Lights Up for Neon Nights to Support Mental Health

 Enna Selmanovic is a graduating senior from the University of Cincinnati, where she was a member of the varsity swim team while studying Biological Sciences with a minor in Psychology.
-On November 11th 2016, she was told that the back injury and concussion that she had suffered her freshman year was not healing, and for her own health, she would no longer be able to complete.
+On November 11th 2016, she was told that the back injury and concussion that she had suffered her freshman year was not healing, and for her own health, she would no longer be able to compete.
 This was a huge emotional setback for Enna, but slowly her purpose shifted.
 No one – student-athlete or not – would ever feel the way she did and she was going to make sure of it.

 After her disqualification, Enna was nominated to serve on the NCAA’s Division I Student-Athlete Advisory Committee (SAAC) where she was later voted in as Vice-Chair.
 In this role, she began representing both the American Athletic Conference and the student-athlete voice within Division I. To make an immediate impact, she helped plan a conference wide mental health initiative, #POW6FULMINDS, to promote mental well-being and access to resources for student-athletes.
 The campaign is currently in its second year and has reached national attention, including a feature on ESPN.
 The campaign also had an impact at her own university, where the athletic department hired a total of 3 licensed mental health practitioners and 50% of the football student-athletes sought out mental health resources.